New Zealand national baseball team: 2017 WBC Qualifiers

 The Diamondblacks, managed by Chris Woodward—a former Major League infielder and former Manager of the Texas Rangers—beat the Philippines but lost twice to South Africa and were eliminated.
 Boss Moanaroa led the way in New Zealand's win against the Philippines, going 4 for 5 with two doubles, a home run, and 7 RBI; he added another RBI against South Africa and thereby led the tournament with 8 RBI.
 His brother Moko led the team with a .500 batting average.
 Eighteen-year-old Jimmy Boyce was credited with the win against the Philippines.
 Five of the Diamondblacks were teenagers, including 17-year-old Kyle Glogoski, who also pitched against the Philippines.

 2021 WBC Qualifiers

 New Zealand was set to compete in the 2021 World Baseball Classic Qualifiers.
 The Diamondblacks had named Stephen Mintz as their manager and had selected their roster.
 But the tournament was cancelled due to the COVID-19 pandemic.

+2022 WBC Qualifiers

+New Zealand’s 2022 World Baseball Classic Qualifier campaign in Panama was short-lived but spirited, ending with a 0–2 record and early elimination.
+The Diamondblacks opened with a 12–7 loss to Brazil, showing offensive firepower with 10 hits and a late rally, but were undone by pitching struggles and defensive miscues.
+In their do-or-die matchup against Argentina, they held a slim lead until the seventh inning, when walks and hit batters led to a four-run collapse and a 4–1 defeat.
+Despite standout performances from Matthews, Pouaka-Grego, Brown, M, and Sanders on the mound, New Zealand couldn’t convert key opportunities, leaving runners stranded and falling short in clutch moments.
+The series highlighted flashes of promise but ultimately underscored the fine margins of tournament baseball.